“In my Ruhr has a steel heart”

 Salvatore Giannella interviews German art historian, Roland Guenter.

-Dear Roland, I want to start our journey across the international community of architects, interior designers and scholars of various subjects from you, a German art historian.
+Dear Roland, I want to start our journey across the international community of , interior designers and scholars of various subjects from you, a German art historian.
 My aim is to shed light on the evanescent path of with practical examples and advice.

 I am curious about your choice (we know each other so well that it's difficult for me to address you formally).
 Why am I honoured to be the first stop in your eco-technological journey?